 The warranty provision will usually require the buyer to make prompt notification when a defect is discovered.
 Depending on the clarity of the drafting, failure to do so may give rise to a dispute about whether this sounds only in a claim for damages by the builder (i.e., in the event that it has increased the builder’s ultimate cost of repair) or whether the buyer’s right to a repair is lost.

-There will, however, usually be a longstop date (often a specified number of days beyond the end of the warranty period) by which the occurrence of a defect must be notified.
+There will usually be a longstop date (often a specified number of days beyond the end of the warranty period) by which the occurrence of a defect must be notified.
 Failure to do so will usually expressly absolve the builder of any responsibility.
 Given the contractual significance of serving a valid defect notice, there are frequently disputes as to whether the buyer served a valid notice in time and in compliance with all the requirements of the contract.

-Assuming that proper notice has been given, the builder’s primary obligation will usually be to remedy at its shipyard and at its expense, whether by repair or replacement, any defect against which the vessel is warrantied.
+Assuming that proper notice has been given, the builder’s primary obligation will usually be to remedy at its shipyard and at its expense, whether by repair or replacement, any defect against which the vessel is under warranty.

 Extent of the builder’s liability

-The warranty provisions will typically also seek to restrictively define and limit the entitlement of a buyer to recover compensation in respect of losses suffered and costs incurred when defects have arisen.
+The warranty provisions will typically seek to limit the entitlement of a buyer to recover compensation in respect of losses suffered and costs incurred as a result of defects.

-A critical issue is often whether the warranty provision should be construed as a ‘complete code’ of the parties’ obligations for post-delivery defects – as providing positively and exclusively for the entire extent of the builder’s obligations (and buyer’s rights) with all obligations otherwise arising excluded – or was it intended simply to provide additional rights to those arising under common law for defects in the vessel.
+A critical issue is often whether the warranty provision should be construed as a ‘complete code’ of the parties’ obligations for post-delivery defects (i.e., setting out the entire extent of the builder’s obligations (and buyer’s rights) with all obligations otherwise arising excluded) or whether it is intended to provide additional rights to those arising under common law for defects in the vessel.

-Post-delivery defects necessitating repair will typically give rise to significant financial consequences for a buyer.
-Any builder will therefore want to provide for the warranty provisions of the construction contract to stand as a complete code of the parties’ rights and obligations and to curtail any entitlement of the buyer otherwise to recover financial losses resulting from post-delivery defects.
-The builder will want to confine the buyer solely to a right to have defects remedied (whether at the builder’s shipyard or elsewhere in the limited circumstances provided) but with no other compensation being payable.
+As post-delivery defects may often result in significant financial consequences for a buyer, the builder will wish to provide for the warranty provisions in the construction contract to stand as a complete code of the parties’ rights and obligations, and to curtail any entitlement of the buyer to recover financial losses resulting from post-delivery defects.
+The builder will want to confine the buyer’s rights solely to rectification of the defect (whether at the builder’s shipyard or elsewhere) but with no other compensation being payable.

-However, having positively defined its obligations in respect of defects, a builder will commonly seek to provide that all other rights arising on the part of the buyer, whether pursuant to the contract or by the operation of law or otherwise, will be excluded and that the buyer’s rights will be solely confined to those detailed within the warranty provision.
-Care will be taken to ensure that any terms arising by law as to the quality of the unit, in particular under the Sale of Goods Act 1979, will be excluded.
-Further, the builder will typically then provide that all other financial consequences resulting from defects fall for the account of the buyer.
+Having positively defined its obligations in respect of defects, a builder will normally seek to provide that all the buyer’s other rights, whether under the contract or otherwise, will be excluded and that the buyer’s rights will be confined to those set out in the warranty provision.
+The builder will wish, in particular, to ensure that any liability arising by law as to the quality of the unit, in particular under the UK’s Sale of Goods Act 1979, is excluded.
+Further, the builder will typically then seek to ensure that all other financial consequences resulting from defects are accounted for by the buyer.

-Strategies for success in the arbitration of these disputes
+Strategies for success in the arbitration of disputes

 Only foolhardy practitioners would believe that they alone are able to determine the outcome of an arbitral process.
-Rather, myriad decisions and factors will ultimately impact on the outcome of any arbitration.
-The experienced and pragmatic practitioner will recognise this and, while ensuring that the client is always reminded of the risk inherent in the arbitral process, will seek to minimise that risk as far as possible by the adoption of sensible strategies and practices for the resolution by arbitration of the highly complex disputes that commonly arise from these projects.
+Rather, myriad decisions and factors will affect the outcome of any arbitration.
+The experienced and pragmatic practitioner will recognise this and, while ensuring that the client is always reminded of the risk inherent in the arbitral process, will seek to minimise that risk as far as possible by the adoption of sensible strategies and practices for the resolution by arbitration of the highly complex disputes that commonly arise from these types of projects.

 It is beyond the limits of this chapter to provide a full analysis of how best these disputes may be resolved by way of arbitration.
-We highlight below, however, some of the key ways in which a party may be able to maximise its prospects of success in a complex offshore unit construction related arbitration.
+We highlight below some of the key ways in which a party may be able to maximise its prospects of success in a complex offshore unit construction-related arbitration.

 In our experience, a primary strategic objective, whether pursuing or defending a claim, is to identify as early as possible what will be the narrative of the case to be advanced on behalf of the party in question.
-Doing so allows for a focusing of effort and resources in the pursuit of the party’s case through to the conclusion of the proceedings.
+Doing so allows for effort and resources to be focused on the pursuit of the party’s case through to the conclusion of the proceedings.

-A number of steps can be taken with the aim of achieving this objective.
+A number of steps can be taken to achieve this objective.

 For example, a key early step in any arbitral process is to ensure that all potentially relevant documents are gathered and collated as soon as possible.
-Any document-destruction policies should be promptly suspended and a full and considered analysis undertaken as to the location and nature of documents that may be held by the party relating to the dispute.
+Any document destruction policies should be promptly suspended and a full and considered analysis undertaken as to the location and nature of documents that may be held by the party relating to the dispute.
 In an age of electronic documents, which has hugely increased the burden of undertaking disclosure, the key is to ensure that all relevant material is captured.
-A failure to do so will lead to failures to disclose relevant documentation and perhaps, in a worst case scenario, to an inability to do so if the material is subsequently lost or destroyed.
-The resulting impact on a party’s credibility in the eyes of the tribunal may in such a case be sufficient to turn the outcome of the arbitral process.
+Failing to do so will lead to failures to disclose relevant documentation and perhaps, in the worst possible outcome, to an inability to do so if the material is subsequently lost or destroyed.
+The resulting effect on a party’s credibility in the eyes of the tribunal may be sufficient to turn the outcome of the arbitral process.

-Care should be taken early to identify a party’s key factual witnesses who should be briefed on what is required of them, with resources being committed early to working with the witnesses to ascertain and record the relevant facts.
+Care should be taken early to identify a party’s key factual witnesses, who should be briefed on what is required of them, with resources being committed early to working with the witnesses to ascertain and record the relevant facts.
 A case will often be won or lost based on the performance of a party’s factual witnesses in cross-examination.
-It is therefore always a sound investment of time and money to ensure that witnesses are educated as to the level of detail that they will be required to provide in their witness evidence and the extent to which they will ideally need to substantiate their evidence with contemporaneous documentation.
+It is therefore always a sound investment of time and money to ensure that witnesses are advised about the level of detail that they will be required to provide in their witness evidence and the extent to which, ideally, they will need to substantiate their evidence with contemporaneous documentation.

 Similarly, early identification of the relevant expert issues that are at the core of the dispute, and then the prompt and careful identification and appointment of appropriate experts, can significantly enhance the prospects of success in arbitration.
-Further, the early involvement of an expert allows for the prospect of it being determined earlier in the process that the case is likely to turn on matters of expert rather than the factual evidence.
-If so, the experts may be able to provide guidance as to the nature of the factual evidence that is required, and so avoid a more extensive and costly factual evidence gathering process.
-The early appointment of experts may similarly allow for a ‘sense check’ to be performed in respect of the factual evidence provided by the witnesses and can be a check against partisan factual witnesses, who would be susceptible to being discredited in cross-examination at the final hearing.
+Further, the early involvement of an expert allows for the prospect of it being determined earlier in the process that the case is likely to turn on matters of expert evidence rather than the factual evidence.
+If so, the experts may be able to provide guidance as to the nature of the factual evidence that is required, and so avoid a more extensive and costly process of gathering factual evidence.
+The early appointment of experts may similarly allow for a ‘sense check’ to be performed in respect of the factual evidence provided by the witnesses and can be a check against partisan factual witnesses, who would be susceptible to being discredited during cross-examination at the final hearing.

 In arbitrations as complex as those that often arise in these substantial construction projects, organisation and the early determination of a party’s case will often be key.
 This will also tend to be effective in giving rise to the possibility of exploring an early settlement that would avoid the substantial costs involved in a full and final arbitral hearing.

-For present purposes the focus is purely on the main body of the LMAA Terms.
-While the LMAA does also have intermediate and small claims procedure, these are unlikely to ever apply in an offshore vessel construction dispute.
+For present purposes, the focus is purely on the main body of the LMAA Terms.
+Although the London Maritime Arbitrators Association also has intermediate and small claims procedures, these are unlikely to ever apply in an offshore vessel construction dispute.

-See, for example, the LCIA Rules pursuant to which all appointments are made by the LCIA Court.
+See, for example, the LCIA Rules pursuant to which all appointments are made by the London Court of International Arbitration.